PhungLai728/OnML/README.md

 + Go to `reproduce` folder.
 Instructions are provided there.

 ## Issues
-If you have any issues while running the code or further information, please send email directly to the first author of this paper.
+If you have any issues while running the code or further information, please send email directly to the first author of this paper (`tl353@njit.edu`).